Generalized Composition via Nerves: Models and Algebra

 \end{enumerate}

 \end{enumerate}

-\NI Here is a diagram showing how the Rules apply, starting with $\MC{D}(6)$: {Rule diagram for $\MC{D}(n)$} In this diagram various determinacy conditions are arranged as follows: each horizontal row is $\MC{D}(n)$ in lexicographic order, $2 \leq n \leq 6$, starting with $(0,2).n$ and ending with $(n-2,n).n$.
-The arrows are determinacy implications, where northwest-southeast arrows are Rule 3's, the north-south arrows are Rule 2's and the northeast-southwest arrows are Rule 1's.
-The underlined conditions are terminal in the sense that no Rule applies to them.
+\NI Here is a diagram showing how the rules apply, starting with $\MC{D}(6)$: {Rule diagram for $\MC{D}(n)$} In this diagram various determinacy conditions are arranged as follows: each horizontal row is $\MC{D}(n)$ in lexicographic order, $2 \leq n \leq 6$, starting with $(0,2).n$ and ending with $(n-2,n).n$.
+The arrows are determinacy implications, where northwest-southeast arrows are D3's, the north-south arrows are D2's and the northeast-southwest arrows are D1's.
+The underlined conditions are terminal in the sense that no Down Rule applies to them.

 \BX \MS